KennyTech/NWU-WC3/README.md

 ===

 Creators: Kroom, MuzK, Kenny
-A Custom Game Mod enjoyed by hundreds for the popular RTS game Warcraft 3
+A Custom Game Mod enjoyed by thousands for the popular RTS game Warcraft 3
 Naruto Wars Unlimited (http://form.narutowarsunlimited.com/)
 It is a MOBA (hero arena) inspired from the game DoTA, with character origins from the animated Japanese cartoon Naruto.
 2009 - 2018